jonbecker/scripts/README.md

 ## `$ cat /etc/motd`

-A personal collection of scripts, guides, and automation for Linux systems.
+A personal collection of scripts, guides, and automation.
-Born out of the things I kept re-doing, re-Googling, or re-forgetting.
-If it saved me time twice, it lives here now.

 <br>